The Beechbrae Team

 Sammy Saunders

-Outside work Sammy enjoys walking her dogs, voluntary running a local youth group and camping.
+Outside work Sammy enjoys walking her dogs and camping.
 She is a big foody fan having previously been a catering manager and loves innovative ways of creating new recipes for the camp fire.

 Beechbrae Board